-Consent forms are required to be filled out and found with the Final Forms Registration
+Consent forms are required to be filled out and found with the Final Forms Registration against those engaging in inappropriate activities.

 Students may be able to retrieve materials through the Internet that you might find objectionable.
 Arlington Local Schools does have levels of security in place and students will be monitored to minimize inappropriate use.
 However, it is not possible to block all inappropriate sites from school computers.